agiledev-students-spring2025/1-proposal-goodsoftware/README.md

 ### **Scope**

-This project is well-balanced in complexity, making it suitable for a team of **4–6 programmers** to complete within one semester.
-It involves front-end and back-end development, sensor integration, data management, and user interaction design.
+This project is suitable for a team of 4–6 programmers to complete within one semester.

 #### **1. Flip Function**
 - Requires access to the **mobile device’s gyroscope sensor** to detect the flipping action.